Infection Prevention & Control (IPC) Annual Statement for Guildowns Group Practice 2025

 Criterion 5

-:Criteria of vulnerable and immunosuppressed patients.
-Patients who fall into this category are offered vaccines and other regular investigations to ensure patient safety and prevention of illness.
+• Vulnerable and immunosuppressed patients - patients who fall into this category are offered vaccines and other regular investigations to ensure patient safety and prevention of illness.
+This may include families of these patients.

-:Running searches.
-Ensuring contact patients are notified and given correct information on what to expect/be aware of and what to do.
+• Checking appointment/clinical system to ensure patients who may have been in contact are notified and given correct information on what to expect/be aware of and what to do.

 Criterion 6